sourcyMJ/sourcyMJ/README.md

 ### About me
-My name is Vladislav Konyaev, in October 2021 I've started discovering data analysis.
+I've started discovering data analysis in October 2021.
 Previously, I was engaged in analysis within the framework of real estate.
 To deepen my knowledge in data analysis, I've taken several online courses, that helped me to master Python, SQL, mathematical statistics, probability theory, product metrics and frameworks for product development.
 On academic projects, I practiced conducting statistical tests, creating dashboards in Tableau and Superset, using GIT and AIRFLOW.

 ### Education